dannypsnl/rocket/rocket-doc/content/documents/guard.md

 draft: false
 ---

-A guard is a type that implemented the interface `rocket.Guard`, it can reject a request by returning an error.
+A guard is a context that implemented the interface `rocket.Guard`, it rejects a request by returning an error.

-Here is an easy example:
+Here is an example:

 ```go
 type User struct {